John Howard Lawson: Hollywood and New York

 While Lawson was working in Hollywood in 1928, the New Playwrights Theater in New York decided to produce his expressionistic play, The International, with a set designed by John Dos Passos.
 It opened on January 12 and ran for twenty-seven performances.

 In Hollywood, Lawson was under contract with Metro-Goldwyn-Mayer (MGM) and wrote scripts for films such as The Ship from Shanghai, Bachelor Apartment, and Good-bye Love.
 In the winter of 1930–1931, he wrote a new play, Success Story.
 The Theatre Guild rejected it, but Harold Clurman, who was a reader for the Guild, saw possibilities.
 He had recently formed the Group Theatre and needed new dramatic material.
 Clurman and Lawson reworked the play during the summer of 1932.
-Success Story opened on September 26, 1932 and ran for 121 performances.
+Success Story opened on September 26, 1932, and ran for 121 performances.
 Lawson later adapted it into the 1934 film, Success at Any Price.

 In 1933, Lawson, Lester Cole, and Samuel Ornitz helped organize the Screen Writers Guild (SWG).
-Lawson served as SWG's first president from 1933-34.
+Lawson served as SWG's first president from 1933 to 1934.
 He later recalled how he spent most of his tenure in Washington, D.C. trying to get recognition of the union under provisions of the newly passed National Industrial Recovery Act.
 Lawson finally succeeded in that task, and the SWG became a viable union that could bargain on behalf of screenwriters.
 However, the success came at a cost.
 He was soon fired by MGM, an action he attributed to his union organizing.

 Lawson continued to be a prolific playwright.
 In 1932, in addition to reworking Success Story, he wrote The Pure in Heart.
 The Theatre Guild agreed to produce it, but backed out "when the out-of-town tryout in Baltimore failed to impress audiences or critics."
 After the Group Theatre also rejected the play, it was produced by Richard Aldrich and Alfred De Liagre.
-The Pure in Heart opened on March 20, 1933 and had a run of only seven performances.
+The Pure in Heart opened on March 20, 1933, and had a run of only seven performances.
 Lawson's play Gentlewoman, completed in association with D. A. Doran Jr., was produced by the Group Theatre and opened on March 22, 1934.
 It ran for twelve performances.